ishandubey22/sp500-ceiling/README.md

 | Terminal prices injected (CURATED_TERMINAL) | 15 |
 | Factor panel coverage | 43% |

 The 57% absence rate is the honest ceiling of free-data approaches.
-The `missing_ticker_registry.csv` output documents every absent ticker with its last-known event type, so the gap is transparent and auditable rather than hidden.
+The `missing_ticker_registry.csv` output documents every absent ticker with its last-known event type, so the gap is transparent and auditable.

 ---